carpentries-incubator/scons-novice/episodes/04-dependencies.md

 But it would be helpful to clarify the unique role of the `testzipf.py` as a Python script.
 We can clarify the intended roles for different source files by indexing the sources in our action.
-SCons allows for Python-ic slicing when indexing special substitution variables.
+SCons allows for Pythonic slicing when indexing special substitution variables.

 ```python
 env.Command(